Young Driver Insurance >>

 Getting a Young Driver Insurance Quote

 In this section we’ll outline the process of taking out a Young Driver insurance policy, from start to finish.
-We know that taking out your first insurance policy can be a daunting process, or even you’ve had cover before but it’s your first time with us, you might want to know exactly what to expect.
+We know that taking out your first insurance policy can be a daunting process, or even if you’ve had cover before but it’s your first time with us, you might want to know exactly what to expect.
 Read on to find out!

 So, you’ve seen an advert for Think Insurance in the First Car magazine you’ve received after passing your test, or maybe you’ve Googled “young driver car insurance”, and now you’ve landed on our website… You might just be doing some research, and there’s lots of content to help you out.
 Don’t forget to check out our Frequently Asked Questions to see if someone else has already asked the same question that you have.
 If you still can’t find what you’re after, call our specialists on 0800 221 8077 and they’ll be happy to steer you in the right direction.

-If you’re ready for a quote, click on one of the various ‘Get A Quote’ buttons or links around the site and you’ll be taken through to the product selection page, after clicking the ‘Young Driver’ quote form you’ll be asked for a few simple details, to help get the quote process started
+If you’re ready for a quote, click on one of the various ‘Get A Quote’ buttons or links around the site and you’ll be taken through to the product selection page, after clicking the ‘Young Driver’ quote form you’ll be asked for a few simple details, to help get the quote process started.

-After filling in your title, first name, last name, date of birth, email address, phone number and postcode, a member of our team will call to discuss a Young Driver Black Box insurance quote with you…so keep an eye out for calls from 01922 619640 as this is the number that will display on your phone when we ring (so make sure you answer!).
+After filling in your title, first name, last name, date of birth, email address, phone number and postcode, a member of our team will call to discuss a Young Driver Black Box insurance quote with you… So keep an eye out for calls from 01922 619640 as this is the number that will display on your phone when we ring (so make sure you answer!)
 If you’ve decided to call us directly we’ll ask for these simple details as part of the quotation process over the phone.

 When speaking to a member of our Young Driver insurance team you will be asked a standard set of questions that all insurers need in order to deliver a quote.
 This will include things such as where the car is parked overnight, as well as the make and model of your car.

 Once we’ve got all the information we need, our agent will search through our panel of handpicked insurers to get the best Young Driver insurance quote we have available.
-As soon as we’ve got all of the quotes back, we’ll be in touch to discuss your options with you and hopefully, if your happy with your price, you will decide to go ahead and take out a policy with us.
+As soon as we’ve got all of the quotes back, we’ll be in touch to discuss your options with you and hopefully, if you’re happy with your price, you will decide to go ahead and take out a policy with us.

 Becoming a Think Insurance Young Driver

-Once you have taken out a Black Box insurance policy with us you will have 7 days from the start of your policy, to get your black box fitted in your car by one of our black box engineers.
+Once you have taken out a Black Box insurance policy with us you will have seven days from the start of your policy, to get your black box fitted in your car by one of our black box engineers.
 In the meantime, you are free to drive your car without the black box fitted, however you must have the telematics device fitted within the required timescales otherwise you risk having your Young Driver insurance policy cancelled.

 Following the successful installation of your black box you will be able to access your Think Insurance MyPortal within 48 hours, and view your driving performance stats to see how you’re doing.
-Some of our policies require you to log in to your Think Insurance MyPortal every seven days, so make sure you understand the rules of your policy… and that’s pretty much it!
+Some of our policies require you to log in to your Think Insurance MyPortal every seven days, so make sure you understand the rules of your policy… And that’s pretty much it!

 As long as you drive sensibly and log in to your MyPortal as and when required, everything will be fine and hopefully you’ll enjoy your experience as a Think Insurance Young Driver, staying with us year-after-year!